Insights into the forces shaping our industry.

 Recruiting your Competition

-In today’s candidate driven market, for an offer to be accepted, be prepared to offer that candidate a significant increase in cash compensation (up to 20 – 25%, vacation and benefits).
-I am consistently hearing from candidates they will not consider an opportunity without those parameters being met.
+For an offer to be accepted in a lateral move, be prepared to offer the candidate an increase in cash compensation (10 – 25%), equal or increased vacation and an equal or increased benefits package.
+I am consistently hearing from candidates that they will not consider an opportunity without these parameters being met.
 In addition, if the candidate is making a lateral move, there should be a clear growth plan for their professional advancement in the future.
-Of course, there are other factors in considering a move to your organization: exceptional company culture, significant company growth (market share and top line sales), the opportunity to work with innovative and emerging technologies, etc.
+Of course, there are other factors in why a candidate would consider making a move to your organization: exceptional company culture (better than their current company), the opportunity to work with great leadership, joining a team of brilliant co-workers, flexibility in work location, greater work / life balance, significant company growth (market share and top line sales / new markets or acquisitions and new product introductions), and/or the opportunity to work with innovative and emerging technologies.

 Rob Wieska is a contingent and retained recruiter exclusive to the electrical industry with a specialty in Power Distribution and Building Automation, in addition to general Electrical Product Manufacturing.
 To learn more about how he can help your company identify and attract talent, check out his biography, view his LinkedIn profile or send him an email at firstname.lastname@example.org.